 Despite the considerable analysis and rigor employed on our structured securities, it is at least reasonably possible that the underlying collateral of these investments will perform worse than current market expectations.
 Such events may lead to adverse changes in cash flows on our holdings of asset-backed and mortgage-backed securities and potential future write-downs within our portfolio of mortgage-backed and asset-backed securities.
-While we expect our investments in corporate securities will continue to perform in accordance with our conclusions about the amount and timing of estimated cash flows, it is at least reasonably possible that issuers of our investments in corporate securities will perform worse than current expectations.
+While we expect our investments in corporate securities about the amount and timing of estimated cash flows, it is at least reasonably possible that issuers of our investments in corporate securities will perform worse than current expectations.
 Such events may lead us to recognize potential future write-downs within our portfolio of corporate securities.